flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 ### Descending in the Hold
 Altitude changes are done with the vertical speed mode set at 1000 ft/min.
 This is to make sure all aircraft are spaced out enough to comply with spacing safety standards.

-The TCAS system should remain on TA/RA when flying in the hold, however it might be convenient to switch to ALL or BLW.
+The TCAS system should remain on TA/RA when flying in the hold.
+However, it might be convenient to switch to ALL or BLW.

 ### Leaving the Hold

 The plane will continue to fly in the hold until a pilot gives the command to the FMS to leave.
-During the hold the F-PLN page will display IMM EXIT in amber.
-To leave the hold the pilot has to press the right LSK next to IMM EXIT.
+During the hold, the F-PLN page will display IMM EXIT in amber.
+The pilot has to press the right LSK next to IMM EXIT to leave the hold.
 The amber text will now change in RESUME HOLD.
 The aircraft will fly the shortest distance to the original hold fix and then exit, such as doing a tight circle or turning early on downwind.
-The aircraft will continue its flightplan when it reaches the hold fix again.
+The aircraft will continue its flight plan when it reaches the hold fix again.

 RESUME HOLD can be pressed to cancel the hold exit.
-The aircraft will now stay in the hold and IMM EXIT is shown again.
+The aircraft will now stay in the hold, and IMM EXIT is shown again.

 ![Hold Modes](../../assets/advanced-guides/holds/MCDU-hold-14.png)